-- Cook the rice in a pressure cooker for one whistle and using just enough water for it to cook.
-The rice grains should be seperated and whole, and not mushy.
+- Cook the rice in a pressure cooker for one whistle, using just sufficient water for it to cook.
+The rice grains should be separate and whole, and not mushy.

-- Heat the oil, sauté all the peanuts (including the ones for the garnish, ie totally about ½ cup) for about 2 minutes till they darken and begin to split.
-Transfer the peanuts to a dry bowl.
+- Heat the oil, sauté all the peanuts on medium (¼ cup for adding to the rice, ¼ cup for the garnish, i.e. totally about ½ cup) for about 2 minutes till they begin darken and to split.
+Remove fried peanuts (after draining the oil back into the pan, using a slotted ladle) and transfer the peanuts to a dry heatproof bowl.

 - To the remaining oil, add mustard seeds, let them crackle.
-Add fenugreek seeds, channa dhal, green chillies, ginger, turmeric powder and curry leaves - one by one, giving each a few seconds to sauté.
+One by one, add fenugreek seeds, channa dal, sliced green chilies, minced ginger, turmeric powder and curry leaves, giving each a few seconds to sauté.

-- Switch off the stove and add salt to the fried condiments, stir gently so it dissolves.
+- Switch off the stove and add salt to the tempering, stirring gently so it dissolves.
 You could add the salt directly to the cooked rice, but it's difficult to spread it evenly into the rice.
 Adding salt to the oil helps to mix it uniformly into the rice, but add it sparingly.
 You can always add more salt later on if required, rather than adding excess salt at this stage.

-- The lemon rice can be served hot.
-It can also serve well as a packed lunch for school or office.
-They are my favourite for train or car journeys where I make individual parcels for ease of use, with potato chips or potato fry curry as an accompaniment.
+- The lemon rice may be served hot or after several hours.
+It can serve well as a packed lunch for school or office or for a train or car journey.